Lanzoor/periodica/README.md

 # Get inside the folder already!
 cd /opt/periodica

 # This will create a venv, and install required packages.
 READ THE SCRIPT FIRST!
 DO NOT TRUST SOURCES FROM ONLINE.
 It will create a venv folder.
+You will need to use sudo here, because /opt is protected by root.
-./build.sh
+sudo ./build.sh

 # Make it executable, so that you don't run into awful problems.
 You may or may not need sudo here.
 sudo chmod +x /opt/periodica/periodica.sh